mistaka0s/talks-using_ansible_effectively_for_deployments/markdown.md

 - Packages can be **signed using GPG**
     + only packages signed with the GPG right key can be deployed.

-]
+- Treat packages as another artifact that you generate during your build process ]

 ---